deepakpandey2004/DeepakPandey2004/README.md

 ## 👨‍💻 About Me

-I’m a fresher Python **Backend Developer** with hands-on experience in REST APIs, PostgreSQL, JWT auth, and Docker.
+I’m a Python **Backend Developer** with hands-on experience in REST APIs, PostgreSQL, JWT auth, and Docker.
 I’ve worked at 2 startups as intern and shipped real features, not just tutorials
 I enjoy building REST APIs using **Flask** and **FastAPI** and working with databases like **PostgreSQL** and **SQLite**.

 - 🔭 Currently working on Backend Projects